New Jersey Roads - CR 528/CR 527

 Speaking of which, yup, that's CR 547 North, not East.
 And more rural Ocean County wooden posts.

 This non-cutout county shield is just a stone's throw from NJ 88.
 I didn't think much of it when Scott Colbert sent me the first version of this photo until I tried to think of another non-cutout county pentagon I've ever seen, other than on a BGS.
-I couldn't.
-Can you?
+I've got one.
+You?

 CR 528 WB and EB, respectively, at GSP Exit 89.
 Compare these to the CORRECT entrance sign on the GSP page (link below).
 The missing warning on the bottom strip (if you compared that closely) is for trucks, which are allowed south of Exit 105.
 First (WB) photo courtesy Scott Colbert.

-Cedar Bridge signage around the intersection of these two county routes, just south of NJ 70.
+Cedar Bridge signage around the intersection of these two county routes.
 Shocking, isn't it?
 They're each repulsive in their own ways.
 Both assemblies are on Duquesne Blvd.
 WB, one block south of CR 528 and in the block immediately west of CR 549, pointing you to Voyager Way.
 The left-arrow sign in the first photo faces Irisado Drive.
 This route somewhat functions as a jughandle for CR 549 SB, but traffic headed for CR 528 EB can just go straight a block earlier on Hooper Ave. (which is CR 549 till then).